 Are You Looking for a Pedestrian Accident Lawyer in NYC?

-The New York accident attorneys at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have one of the best track records of verdicts and settlements for pedestrian accident cases in New York.#1 NY VERDICT IN 2018
+The New York pedestrian accident attorneys at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have one of the best track records of verdicts and settlements for pedestrian accident cases in New York.
+Call us at (212) 943-1090 for a free consultation.#1 NY Verdict in 2018

 - $27.5 million for a pedestrian who lost her leg after being struck by a bus